In these uncertain times, our favorite restaurants have faced unimaginable challenges. The COVID-19...

 Furthermore, the owner can file for ERTC for the years 2020 and 2021 for whatever duration government-mandated restrictions impact the restaurant.
 This lands them another $240,000 and $300,000 for either year.

 Looking at all these amounts combined, the programs were able to provide credit greater than 9 years' worth of revenue to the franchisee.
-The amount can be instrumental in keeping the business afloat during times when there are a scarcity of customers and resources are more expensive to invest in.
+The amount can be instrumental in keeping the business afloat during times when customers and resources are scarce and are more expensive to invest in.

 Ways To Claim ERTC In Current Times